 The CDC Epilepsy Program shared a final report regarding the 2012 IOM Report in September 2022 which you can find here.

-The Child Neurology Foundation connects partners from all areas of the child neurology community so those navigating the journey of disease diagnosis, management and care have the ongoing support from those dedicated to treatments and cures.
+The Child Neurology Foundation (CNF) connects partners from all areas of the child neurology community so those navigating the journey of disease diagnosis, management and care have the ongoing support from those dedicated to treatments and cures.
 Included on their website is an Epilepsy Education Hub.
 Child Neurology Foundation also have information about Sudden Unexpected Death in Epilepsy.
+CNF also has a Digital Access Program providing grants to families.

 National Institute of Neurological Disorders and Stroke